 Hamilton Township operates out of a newly built Town Hall located on County Road 352.
-The Township Hall provides the offices for the township elected and appointed staff including the Township Supervisor.
-The Town Hall serves as the meeting location for the various boards and commissions formed in the township.
+The commissions formed in the township.
 With the completion of the new Town Hall, the building should adequately serve the needs of the residents for the time-frame covered in this plan.